 A massive and historically important archive of Canada’s music history has found a new home at the Library of the University of Calgary.
 In 2016, the school received an important donation that indicates the growing importance of Calgary as one of the nation’s main cultural centers, as shown in this video about Studio Bell National Music Centre.
+So let’s go on and see what’s happening when the University of Calgary receives heaps of Canada’s music history.

 Tens of thousands of studio recording hours and numerous boxes of historical items and photographs from over five decades including the likes of Anne Murray, Nickelback, and Tom Cochrane were donated to the University by Universal Music Canada that acquired EMI Music Canada in 2012.